a10networks/ansiblefest2018/README.md

-# AnsibleFest 2018 - Ansible for Networks: Distributed Denial of Service Mitigation
+# AnsibleFest 2018 - Ansible for Network Distributed Denial of Service Mitigation
 Files related to AnsibleFest 2018 Session https://agenda.fest.ansible.com/SessionDetail.aspx?id=498179

 This repository contains the files for the demonstration of the AnsibleFest 2018 session titled **Ansible for Networks: Distributed Denial of Service Mitigation**.
 Please let us know your thoughts in the comments below!!